vaibhavkarve/traffic-study/README.md

 ## In Phase1.py
  Beware NaN is a float so int(NaN) returns error We group the functions for running Sparse Non-negative Matrix Factorization under *find_signatures*.
-Using the campus cluster, we run SNMF with &beta, \eta, and rank ?????
-Running SNMF(traveltimes, rank=50, &beta;=0.1, \eta=0.1, threshold=0.01) gives error of 39.890%.
-Running SNMF(trips, rank=50, \beta=0.1, \eta=0.1, threshold=0.01) gives error of 28.666%.
+Using the campus cluster, we run SNMF with &beta;, &eta;, and rank ?????
+Running SNMF(traveltimes, rank=50, &beta;=0.1, &eta;=0.1, threshold=0.01) gives error of 39.890%.
+Running SNMF(trips, rank=50, &beta;=0.1, &eta;=0.1, threshold=0.01) gives error of 28.666%.